Project estimation workflow for Tallyfy

 task

-Gather everything that defines what you're estimating.
-Specifications, drawings, requirements documents, statements of work - all of it.
-Incomplete scope is the biggest reason estimates blow up later.
-If something's unclear, flag it now and get clarification.
-Missing info should become documented assumptions, not guesses.
+Round up everything that defines what you're estimating - specs, drawings, requirements docs, statements of work, all of it.
+Incomplete scope is the #1 reason estimates blow up later, so don't skip this.
+If something's unclear, flag it right away and get answers.
+Anything you can't get a clear answer on should become a documented assumption, not a guess you hope works out.

 3